brickviking/night-hawk/README.md

 ## Development version

 We are currently working behind the scenes on nighthawk-4.0alpha, but while you wait, the previous versions are available in [old_versions].
-We'd like to see some serious bugtesting on 4.0 when we upload it, issues and other suggestions can be reported here at [Issues](the issues link).
+We'd like to see some serious bugtesting on 4.0 when we upload it, issues and other suggestions can be reported here at [the issues link](https://github.com/brickviking/night-hawk/issues).

+This new version finally reintegrates sound back into Nighthawk; we've also updated the soundfiles to remove samples from Star Wars so that Debian users can finally play this game with sound.
+Package maintainers will be able to update their copies to the latest version.
+We're also working on removing all the bugs we found.